notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 On all but "Language: Global Styles", there will also be a "Default ext." box, which is an un-editable list of the default file extensions associated with that Language; and the "User ext." box, where you can add a user-defined list of additional extensions (space separated, don't use the . in the extension), which says which other extensions you want to apply this language's formatting to.
 There is no specific entry called "Normal text" or "Plain text": to edit the colors for a plain text file (like `.txt`), use the "Global Styles" language.
 (Please note that any changes you make in the Style Configurator dialog box for a specific language only applies to that language and only applies to the selected [theme](../themes/): if you add a user-defined extension to a language in the `Default (stylers.xml)` theme, it will not affect the list of user-defined extensions for that language in any of the other themes.)

 The final section will reiterate which language and style are selected, and allow you to set colors and fonts.
-The Colour Style allows you to choose the Foreground or Background colour by clicking on the colored box.
-You can also make the style's Foreground or Background colour ignored, by right-clicking on the colored box (you'll see the additional diagonal stripes on the colored box) - in this case the default background/foreground colour will be used.
+The Colour Style allows you to choose the Foreground or Background color by clicking on the colored box.
+You can also make the style's Foreground or Background color ignored, by right-clicking on the colored box (you'll see the additional diagonal stripes on the colored box) - in this case the default background/foreground color will be used.
 The Font Style allows you to pick the font, size, and bold/italic/underline settings.
 If Font name or Font size are left blank, they will inherit from the Global Styles: Default Style.
-If you right-click a colour, you will see diagonal stripes across the colour, indicating it is set to "inherit", meaning that it will take that colour from the Default Style.
+If you right-click a color, you will see diagonal stripes across the color, indicating it is set to "inherit", meaning that it will take that color from the Default Style.
 Under the "Language: Global Styles" with "Style: Global override", there are also a series of checkboxes for "Enable global xxx", which will mean that Notepad++ will use the Global override setting for that attribute, rather than using the per-language styling settings for that attribute.

 Some language/style combinations (like Perl > INSTRUCTION WORD) will additionally have a list of default keywords (not editable) and user-defined keywords (which allow you to add new keywords to apply this style to).